-MWA: The SEMC uses the GStars system to help track job seekers upon intake.
-This login system keeps accurate records of what activities job seekers are using at the Service Centers.
+The Michigan Works!
+Southeast Consortium uses the G\Stars system to help track job seekers upon intake.
+This log-in system keeps accurate records of what activities job seekers are using at the Service Centers.
+In July 2022, MWSE transitioned to AGS Prime for customer tracking.
+The long-term intent is to create a customer self-registration tool.
 The state's OSMIS system is used to track all participant activities.
 The new "Re-vamped" WIOA system will be fully utilized to enhance case management and participant tracking.

-28. A description of the local priority of service requirements.
+Description of the local priority of service requirements.